Angela Sorby

-Angela Sorby is an American poet, professor, and literary scholar.
+Angela Sorby (born 1965) is an American poet, professor, and literary scholar.

 Biography

-She was born in Seattle, Washington and teaches at Marquette University in Milwaukee, Wisconsin.
-Her main teaching areas are American literature and creative writing and main academic interests are American poetry, popular culture, and children's literature.
+Angela Sorby was born in Seattle, Washington.
+In 2024 she teaches at Marquette University in Milwaukee, Wisconsin where her main teaching areas are American literature and creative writing and main academic interests are American poetry, popular culture, and children's literature.
 She is particularly interested in how poetry engages with children and childhood.